LSEG-API-Samples/Article.WebSocketAPI.Ruby.Posting.ATS/README.md

 ## Overview

+**Update**: February 2021

 [Websocket API for Pricing Streaming and Real-Time Service](https://developers.refinitiv.com/elektron/websocket-api) (aka Websocket API, formerly known as Elektron WebSocket API)  enables easy integration into a multitude of client technology environments such as scripting and web.
 This API runs directly on your Refinitiv Real-Time Distribution System and presents data in an open (JSON) readable format.
 The API supports all Refinitiv Real-Time data models and can be integrated into multiple client technology standards e.g. JavaScript, Python, R, .Net etc.

-This article covers how to implement the WebSocket client application to create, update market price data and delete the ATS server's contribution RIC via ADS 3.2.1 (and above) with Posting feature.
+This article covers how to implement the WebSocket client application to create, update market price data and delete the ATS server's contribution RIC via Refinitiv Real-Time Advanced Distribution Server 3.2.1 (and above) with Posting feature.

 The example application is implemented with Ruby language, but the main concept and JSON post message structures are the same for all technologies.

-*Note: The initial release of this API is for deployed ADS customers only (i.e. to use it you will need an installed version of ADS 3.2.1 and above).
+*Note: The initial release of this API is for deployed Real-Time Advanced infrastructure customers only (i.e. to use it you will need an installed version of Real-Time Advanced Distribution Server 3.2.1 and above).

 ## ATS Overview